awcaxttrgr/lingsoc_aahkusu-branding/README.md

 This site is ported from Google Sites in 2021 due to the migration of HKU Connect from Google to Microsoft.

-Access the portal on https://awcaxttrgr.github.io/lingsoc_aahkusu-branding/
+In the future, a more accessible page will be available on https://awcaxttrgr.github.io/lingsoc_aahkusu-branding/, but for now please bear with the GitHub repository.